salehiac/LanguageGroundedQD/Readme.md

 **Note 1:** This repository requires `python3.8+` and `pytorch<2.0`.
 The results in the paper were produced with pytorch `1.11.0+cu113`.

-**Note 2:** The transformer in this repo builds on the nanoGPT (https://github.com/karpathy/nanoGPT) language model, which it extends to the conditional RL/QD case.
+**Note 2:** The transformer included in this repo builds on the nanoGPT (https://github.com/karpathy/nanoGPT) language model, which it extends to the conditional RL/QD case.

 ## Prerequisites